Ada-C5/efficiency-eval/README.md

 **Answer: O(1)**

-_This has no loops, and no matter how much data we have, the amount of time to execute this method will be constant._
+_This has no loops, so no matter how much data we have, the amount of time to execute this method should be constant._

 Snippet 3 - Big O: